zack-bitcoin/amoveo/docs/design/blocks.md

       determined only from the information in the block.
   * *TO-BE The codebase holds a place but does not use such item.
 The item shall be used.*

-See also [aeternity whitepaper] subsection "II-A.4) Block contents".

 ## Block header